ueberdosis/build-tools/README.md

 # 🛠️ Build Tools

-Docker image with useful CI/CD tools
+Docker image with useful CI/CD tools optimized for use in GitLab CI pipelines.

 ## Tools included